Trail descriptions in and around the San Francisco Bay Area

 The route described on this page includes a hike to Carson Falls (off Oat Hill Road).
 It's shown in blue on the highlighted park map on the left.
 If you want to do that hike, you'll want to bring a chain and lock with you; you'll find poles near the start of the hike to which you can chain your bike.
 Note that the stats for the ride do not include this hike portion (but the elevation profile plot does).
 Including this side trip to Carson Falls will increase your total distance by about 1.5 miles (including the portion on foot) and your total climb by about 450 feet.
 If you're doing this within a few days of significant rains, it might be worth seeing Carson Falls while you're there.
 If it's the dry season, it might be better to leave it for another time.

 Fairfax could be considered the closest thing to a pilgrimage site for mountain biking and, as such, there are a number of places in tiny downtown Fairfax for coffee, some drinks, or a meal that are frequented by mountain bikers.
-Some quick suggestions would include the Java Hut right at the suggested parking spot or The Coffee Roastery for coffee, and Iron Springs pub or Gestalt Haus for a quick bite.
+Some quick suggestions would include the Java Hut or The Coffee Roastery for coffee, and Iron Springs pub or Gestalt Haus for a quick bite.
+I'm also fond of The Sleeping Lady for a post-ride meal; their salads and burgers are impressive, they have good beer and outdoor seating, plus the Ukulele Jam they have going every Saturday between 2:00 and 4:00 is a cute form of entertainment you might not find elsewhere (though the participating age group has a bit of a geriatric flavor).

 © Ergin Guney